mhagstrand/slate/source/includes/_changelog_2016.md

         "stencil_enabled": true
     }

-BigCommerce will add other features to this array as warranted.
+BigCommerce will add other features to this array, as warranted.
 For details, please see our documentation on the Store Information [object](/api/v2/#store-information-object) and [resource](/api/v2/#get-a-store-s-information).

 ### Stencil custom/private theme uploads now available